-Sony Cybershot DSC-W290 review
+Sony Cybershot DSC-W290 full review

 If you're looking for fun in-camera extras and editing tools in a point-and-shoot digital camera, the Sony Cybershot DSC-W290 is a great option.